Do you have a tendency to worry about things? Things in the past? Or your future?

 4. In most cases, the things you worry about take place in a time that does not exist.

-Most people that have the tendency to over-worry are focused on the past or the future—both of which do not exist.
+Most people who have the tendency to over-worry are focused on the past or the future—both of which do not exist.

 The past is complete, and the future has not manifested itself yet.